 The rhythmic gymnast performs graceful, dancelike movements while holding and moving items such as a ball, hoop, rope, ribbon, or Indian clubs, with musical accompaniment.

-Routines performed individually or in group performances for six gymnasts.
+Routines were performed individually or in group performances for six gymnasts.

 The presence of a preponderance of teenage girls in the international gymnastics competition.
-From the late 1970s and into the 21st century was directly related to the Korbut-Comăneci phenomenon, which was a turning point for the evolution of History for Gymnastics.
+The late 1970s and into the 21st century were directly related to the Korbut-Comăneci phenomenon, which was a turning point in the evolution of History for Gymnastics.

 Many of these younger gymnasts, especially those who trained long hours for competitions.
 However, they had not yet reached menarche.

 For example, some used doping techniques to delay the onset of physical maturation.

 And its resulting changes to a gymnast’s center of gravity and weight.